AleGlowa/Neural-Network-Visualizer/README.md

 - training simulation

 To-do list( from the most important ):
-- calculation of derivatives of the functions other than sigmoid
 - support for input data in csv file format
 - training visualization on the website